-1. Target plate specifications:
+1. Target plate system specifications:

-- 1. Full sized target plates are 3.5"x3.5", with an active area of 3.5"x3", weighing approximately 34 g.
-Half-size plates are 1.75"x3.5". - 2.
-Quadrupeds must carry 4 full-sized plates, one on each side of the body.
-Bipeds must carry a full front and rear plate, as well as half size plates on each side of their body or arms (depending upon which provides an unobstructed view).
-Light weight Mechs will carry one half size plate on each side of the robot mounted in a vertical or horizontal orientation. - 3.
-Target plates must be reasonably and FIRMLY mounted on a Mech, with their entire face located between 2" and 22" off the ground, and not obscured by any limbs.
-Plates should be mounted on a flat, vertical surface, using two vertical strips of 3.5" length velcro, so that the target plate is perpendicular to the ground.
+- 1. Full sized target plates are 3.5"x3.5", with an active area of 3.5"x 3.5".
+Half-size plates are 1.75"x3.5".
+Large-size plates are 4.5"x 4.5". - 2.
+The target plate system is contained within the 4 target plate set.
+The rear plate contains the radio transponder and battery.
+The rear plate is deeper than the other 3 plates.
+Since target system is self-powered the only host electrical connection is an open collector discrete on two pins that generates a low pulse of different widths to indicate which plate was hit.
+The pulse widths are the same as the legacy transponder board. - 3.
+The legacy small LED board on top of the robot will no longer be used. - 4.
+Medium Mech Quadrupeds must carry 4 full-sized plates, one on each side of the body.
+Medium Mech Bipeds or Tripeds must carry a full front and rear plate, as well as half size plates on each side of their body or arms (depending upon which provides an unobstructed view).
+Light Mechs will carry one half size plate on each side of the robot mounted in a vertical or horizontal orientation.
+Heavy Mechs will carry 4 large-size plates that are 4.5" by 4.5" in size with one plate mounted on each side of the robot. - 5.
+Target plates must be reasonably and FIRMLY mounted on a Mech, with their entire face located less than 22" off the ground, and not obscured by any limbs.
+Plates should be mounted on a flat, vertical surface, using two strips of 3.5" length velcro, so that the target plate is perpendicular to the ground.
 (An in depth description of Target Plate mounting will be posted on the Trossen Robotics Mech Warfare forum prior to the event.
 In any case, if you have any questions on Target Plate mounting, contact the event organizers.)
 Target panels cannot be mounted to legs.
 Use common sense when choosing a mounting location, and keep in mind the spirit of the game.
 If you are firing on an opponent, they should be capable of hitting your scoring plates.
 Every effort should be made to have all target plates on a Mech in the same vertical plane.
 If a mechanical design exists that does not allow for this, full plates can have no more than 1" of vertical separation.
-This cannot be used to specifically give a Mech a defensive advantage. - 4.
+This cannot be used to specifically give a Mech a defensive advantage. - 6.
 In order to allow autonomous bots, and those using visual tracking, competitors may bring a visual fiducial of any color which may be applied to an opponent's target plates using tape of any color.
 Fiducials should be no bigger than 3"x3".
-As these fiducials may become damaged during use, it is suggested to bring a decent quantity of them with you.
+As these fiducials may become damaged during use, it is suggested to bring a decent quantity of them with you. - 7.
+Target plates will have 2 white LEDs that light up when hit to give visual feedback to the audience and shooter. - 8.
+A single colored LED on all target plates will light up when a HP is decremented. - 9.
+When the score reaches zero all the colored LEDs will latch on indicating all the HPs are gone.